-[Note: full motion as follows:

-That this meeting;-

-- i) supports the NHS Bill 2015; - ii) calls on the BMA to lobby for the NHS Bill 2015 to be adopted by the Westminster government.]

-- 1800.
-That this Meeting believes that Section 75 of the Health and Social Care Act 2012 and its regulations remain incompatible with assurances given during the passage of the Act and subsequently; and: - i) will obligate competitive tendering for NHS services; - ii) will fragment patient care; - iii) will increase privatisation of NHS care; - iv) calls for a campaign to repeal Section 75 of the Act and its regulations.
-(2013)

-1801.
-That this Meeting

-- (i) asserts that the Health and Social Care Act 2012 is bad for patients, bad for the NHS, and bad for the public. - (ii) demands the repeal of the Health and Social Care Act 2012 and calls for a coordinated campaign to achieve that aim.

-- 1802.
-That this Meeting condemns the passing of the Health and Social Care Act and resolves that the BMA must:- - (i) highlight how the Act will lead to increasing NHS privatisation; - (ii) continue to call for full publication of the NHS risk register; - (iii) monitor and collate information about the effects of the Act on the NHS and the profession; - (iv) co-ordinate the presentation to the public of the view of the medical profession on the Act; - (v) provide guidance and support to doctors on mitigating damage to the NHS; - (vi) continue to strive to find mechanisms to protect an NHS which is both sustainable and free at the point of delivery for all UK patients; - (vii) make proposals to mitigate and reverse its damaging effects. - (viii) campaign for repeal of the Health and Social Care Act.

-1803.
-That this Meeting:-

-(i) notes and deplores the conflicts of interest apparent in Parliamentary debates and lobbying around the Health and Social Care Bill where MPs and peers have vested personal interests in passing the Bill;

-- (ii) also notes that private health care companies have been involved in formulating aspects of the Health and Social Care Bill, particularly in areas involving competition, allowing greater entry of the private sector into NHS provision; - (iii) instructs the BMA to demand that all MPs and peers make transparent their financial or personal interests in private healthcare companies, foundation trusts, health charities or other organisations which benefit from the passage of the Health and Social Care Bill; - (iv) instructs the BMA to call for full disclosure of the input of private health care companies into the formulation of the Health and Social Care Bill.
+Sensitivity: Internal use (2015) 1819.
+That this Meeting believes that Section 75 of the Health and Social Care Act 2012 and its regulations remain incompatible with assurances given during the passage of the Act and subsequently; and:- i) will obligate competitive tendering for NHS services; ii) will fragment patient care; iii) will increase privatisation of NHS care; iv) calls for a campaign to repeal Section 75 of the Act and its regulations.
+(2013) 1820.
+That this Meeting (i) asserts that the Health and Social Care Act 2012 is bad for patients, bad for the NHS, and bad for the public. (ii) demands the repeal of the Health and Social Care Act 2012 and calls for a coordinated campaign to achieve that aim.
+(2013) 1821.
+That this Meeting condemns the passing of the Health and Social Care Act and resolves that the BMA must:- (i) highlight how the Act will lead to increasing NHS privatisation; (ii) continue to call for full publication of the NHS risk register; (iii) monitor and collate information about the effects of the Act on the NHS and the profession; (iv) co-ordinate the presentation to the public of the view of the medical profession on the Act; (v) provide guidance and support to doctors on mitigating damage to the NHS; (vi) continue to strive to find mechanisms to protect an NHS which is both sustainable and free at the point of delivery for all UK patients; (vii) make proposals to mitigate and reverse its damaging effects. (viii) campaign for repeal of the Health and Social Care Act.
+1822.
+That this Meeting:- (i) notes and deplores the conflicts of interest apparent in Parliamentary debates and lobbying around the Health and Social Care Bill where MPs and peers have vested personal interests in passing the Bill; (ii) also notes that private health care companies have been involved in formulating aspects of the Health and Social Care Bill, particularly in areas involving competition, allowing greater entry of the private sector into NHS provision; (iii) instructs the BMA to demand that all MPs and peers make transparent their financial or personal interests in private healthcare companies, foundation trusts, health charities or other organisations which benefit from the passage of the Health and Social Care Bill; (iv) instructs the BMA to call for full disclosure of the input of private health care companies into the formulation of the Health and Social Care Bill.
+(2012) 1823.

-- 1804.
 That this Meeting believes that the NHS Health and Social Care Act will worsen health inequalities.
-This Meeting is appalled that the Act:- - (i) does not extend to local authorities a statutory duty to reduce health inequalities; - (ii) reduces the funding weighting for health inequalities; - (iii) will damage patient care, particularly of vulnerable groups; - (iv) does not place a duty on Clinical Commissioning Groups to promote population-wide health; - (v) will damage public health provision; - (vi) will lead to a more fragmented and bureaucratic NHS; - (vii) does not require the Secretary of State for Health to specify how commissioners, regulators and local authorities will be held accountable for reducing health inequalities.
+This Meeting is appalled that the Act:- (i) does not extend to local authorities a statutory duty to reduce health inequalities; (ii) reduces the funding weighting for health inequalities; (iii) will damage patient care, particularly of vulnerable groups; (iv) does not place a duty on Clinical Commissioning Groups to promote population-wide health;